-Annie Abrams, commerce global partner, client services at DigitasLBi Commerce speaks to Talk Retail about how mobile payment is the next step for the connected consumer.
+Annie Abrams, commerce global partner, and client services at DigitasLBi Commerce speak to Talk Retail about how mobile payment is the next step for the connected consumer.

 For shoppers on the go, mobile has become the platform of choice.
 And, as the 2015 Connected Commerce survey of consumer shopping habits by DigitasLBi shows, these connected consumers want a hyper-personalised retail experience that includes the ability to pay via their preferred app, wallet or device.

-The advent of wearable tech and new mobile payment approaches like Apple Pay and Google Wallet, mean that 2015 could be the year mobile payment takes off, changing the way we pay in real-world shops.
+The advent of wearable tech and new mobile payment approaches like Apple Pay and Google Wallet means that 2015 could be the year mobile payment takes off, changing the way we pay in real-world shops.

 Changing attitudes and behaviours

 Smartphones already play a key role in the relationship between consumers and stores.
 The Connected Commerce survey reveals that 85% of shoppers use a mobile device when in-store, with 33% also confirming they regularly use it to make online purchases.